ruvnet/rUv-dev/README.md

 To quickly start a new codespace with rUv-dev, simply press the "," (comma) key on your keyboard while viewing this repository on GitHub.
 This will automatically create a new codespace with all the necessary configurations and dotfiles set up for you.

-To run the `ruv_setup.py` script and set up the rUv-dev environment, follow these instructions:
+To run the `ruv_setup.py -i` script and set up the rUv-dev environment, follow these instructions:

 ## Introduction